Residential credit policy, 2016

 Under any of these circumstances, payment will then need to be made with cash, a personal or business check, a cashier's check or a money order to reconnect service.
 A personal or business check may be used if your account is not designated as cash-only.

-If someone in your household requires medical life support equipment that is in use and essential to sustaining life, you may be eligible for our Medical Life Support Equipment Discount of $17 per month.
+If someone in your household requires medical life-support equipment that is in use and essential to sustaining life, you may be eligible for our Medical Life Support Equipment Discount of $17 per month.
 We have a certification process, and only specified medical equipment qualifies you for this discount.
 Once you're certified, your application is good for 12 months.
 We require annual recertification to extend your discount beyond one year.
 Please be aware that we cannot guarantee electric service at all times, nor can we provide electric service in the event of nonpayment.
 This discount cannot be combined with the Economy Price Plan.
-If you are eligible for both the Medical Life Support Equipment Discount and Economy Price Plan, you will receive the Economy Price Plan discount and your account will be designated as having medical life support equipment in the home.
+If you are eligible for both the Medical Life Support Equipment Discount and the Economy Price Plan, you will receive the Economy Price Plan discount and your account will be designated as having medical life-support equipment in the home.
 Please contact us at (602) 236-8888 or visit srpnet.com/medical to see if you qualify.